frischerfritz/MT175_SML_Reader/README.md

 # Requirements

-* Raspberry Pi (actually everythin which runs Python and has a serial interface should work)
+* Raspberry Pi (actually everything which runs Python and has a serial interface should work)
 * bitShake SmartMeterReader UART (others should work as well)
 * unlocked ISKRA MT175 Smart-Meter (ask your Messtellenbetreiber for a PIN to unlock)

 # Setup

-The easyst way to get the script running is to use [`pipenv`](https://pipenv.pypa.io/en/latest/installation/).
+The easiest way to get the script running is to use [`pipenv`](https://pipenv.pypa.io/en/latest/installation/).

 ```bash
 cd smlreader
 pipenv sync
 ```
-This installs all requiered python moduls.
+This installs all required python modules.

  # going live